-Asthma is a condition that makes it hard for your child to breathe due to swelling and inflammation or the airway structures.
+Asthma is a condition that makes it hard for your child to breathe due to swelling and inflammation of the airway structures.
 Airways become tight and narrow during an asthma attack, leading to breathing difficulty as air is unable to pass through the lungs.
-Attacks can also range in severity from a minor to severe.
+Attacks can also range in severity from minor to severe.
 While the cause of asthma is unknown, there are things that put your child at risk for developing this condition.
 These include:

 - Heredity: Usually runs in the family